digicatapult/veritable-issuer/README.md

 ## Description

-Front-end for a license Issuer in Veritable.
-Issuers can issue credentials that later can be approved by the CAA authorities.
+Front-end for a license Issuer ( FlyDesire ) in Veritable.
+Issuers can issue credentials that later can be approved by the Regulator.

+---

 ## Getting started